South (European Parliament constituency)

-South is a constituency of the European Parliament in Ireland.
-It elects 5 Members of the European Parliament (MEPs) using proportional representation by means of the single transferable vote (PR-STV).
+South is a European Parliament constituency in Ireland.
+It elects 5 Members of the European Parliament (MEPs) using proportional representation by means of the single transferable vote.

 History and boundaries

 It was created in 2004 with the same area as the old Munster constituency, except for County Clare which was then in North-West.
-It is sometimes referred to as Ireland South.
-The area of constituency has increased twice.
+It was expanded in 2014 when it took in counties of southern Leinster from the disbanded East constituency and became a 4-seat constituency.
+In 2016, 74.1% of the constituency's population lived in Munster, while the southern Leinster counties accounted for 25.9%.

+The constituency is often referred to by media sources and candidates as "Ireland South" during news reports or candidate remarks.

-For the 2019 European Parliament election, a reapportionment following Brexit and the loss of 73 MEPs from the United Kingdom gave two additional seats to Ireland.
+At the 2019 European Parliament election, a reapportionment following Brexit and the loss of 73 MEPs from the United Kingdom gave two additional seats to Ireland.
 Following a recommendation of the Constituency Commission, South gained territory and an additional seat, from 4 to 5.
-However, Deirdre Clune, as the last candidate elected, did not take her seat until after the United Kingdom left the European Union.
+However, the last candidate elected, would not take her seat until after the United Kingdom left the European Union.

-In 2016, 74.1% of the constituency's population lived in Munster, while the southern Leinster counties accounted for 25.9%.
+At the 2024 European Parliament election, the counties of Laois and Offaly were transferred to Midlands–North-West, while South remains a 5-seat constituency.
+This followed a recommendation of the Electoral Commission, where Ireland had been allocated one additional MEP.

-It comprises the counties of Carlow, Clare, Cork, Kerry, Kilkenny, Laois, Limerick, Offaly, Tipperary, Waterford, Wexford and Wicklow; the cities of Cork, Limerick and Waterford.
+It comprises the counties of Carlow, Clare, Cork, Kerry, Kilkenny, Limerick, Tipperary, Waterford, Wexford, and Wicklow; the cities of Cork, Limerick, and Waterford.

-The main urban areas (by population size) are Cork, Limerick, Waterford, Bray, Kilkenny, Ennis, Carlow, Tralee, Tullamore, Portlaoise and Wexford.
+The main urban areas (by population size) are Cork, Limerick, Waterford, Bray, Kilkenny, Ennis, Carlow, Tralee, and Wexford.